JasperFx/marten/docs/events/projections/live-aggregates.md

 This capability enables rich diagnostics business and technical wise.
 You can precisely verify what has happened in your system and troubleshoot the failing scenario.

-You can also do business reports analysing the state at a particular time and make predictions based on that.
+You can also do business reports analyzing the state at a particular time and make predictions based on that.

 For example, having a stream representing the rooms' availability in hotel defined as: